vuejs/docs/src/guide/migration/introduction.md

 3. If you have any tests, run them and see what still fails.
 If you don't have tests, just open the app in your browser and keep an eye out for warnings or errors as you navigate around.

 4. By now, your app should be fully migrated.
 If you're still hungry for more though, you can read the rest of this page - or dive in to the new and improved guide from [the beginning](#overview).
-Many parts will be skimmable, since you're already familiar with the core concepts.
+Many parts will be skippable, since you're already familiar with the core concepts.

 ### How long will it take to migrate a Vue 2.x app to 3.0?